 Laser Styli

-Laser styli are the multi-purpose tool of choice for space explorers and travellers.
-They consist in compact, pencil-sized emitters linked to portable batteries, often worn on the belt or in the back.
-The emitters are tunable lasers, capable of emitting in wide array of visible wavelengths and continuous or burst modes.
+Laser styli are the multipurpose tool of choice for space explorers and travellers.
+They consist of compact, pencil-sized emitters linked to portable batteries, often carried in a belt holster.
+The emitters are tunable lasers, capable of emitting in a wide array of visible wavelengths and continuous or burst modes.
 Custom tips can be added to the stylus to further increase its versatility.
-The emitter can be easily put apart to clean it, replace lenses and make various repairs or adjustments -- it is a device first and foremost designed for intensive field work in harsh conditions.
-Standard styli may be used under water and in hard vacuum, though both very hot and very cold environments require active temperature control (often through the use of a reactive socket) to prevent lens damage.
-The pencils can be sterilized and autoclaved, which allows them to be used for medical procedures on the field.
+The emitter can be easily put apart for repairs and cleaning, — it is a device first and foremost designed for intensive field work in harsh conditions.
+Standard styli may be used underwater and in hard vacuum, though both hot and freezing environments require active temperature control (typically through the use of a reactive socket) to prevent lens damage.
+The pencils can be sterilized and autoclaved, and thus can be used for medical procedures in the field.

 Plenty of uses exist for laser styli, and the most notable ones are listed below.